tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

     ![In SSMS, Databases, WorldWideImporters, and Tables are expanded, and the context menu for dbo.DimCustomer is displayed, with Select Top 1000 Rows highlighted in the menu.](media/ssms-select-top.png "Select Top 100 Rows")

-4. Observe that the query returns results, showing the data has been migrated for the on-premises SQL Server 2008 R2 database into Azure SQL Database.
+4. Observe that the query returns results, showing the data has been migrated from the on-premises SQL Server 2008 R2 database into Azure SQL Database.

+5. Leave SSMS open with the connection to your Azure SQL Database for the next exercise.

 ## Exercise 3: Post upgrade enhancement

-Duration: 30 minutes
+Duration: 20 minutes

 In this exercise, you will confirm that the POC was successful.
 To demonstrate value from the upgrade, the Azure SQL Database features, Table Compression and ColumnStore Index, will be enabled to immediately show benefit.

 ### Task 1: Table compression

-1. Open SSMS on the SqlServerDw VM, and connect to your Azure SQL Database.
+1. In SSMS on the SqlServer2008R2 VM, and connect to your Azure SQL Database.

 2. Open a new query window by selecting **New Query** from the toolbar.